sbrentan/ethix/README.md

 #### Campaign funding
 3. The funding process for a campaign must be done when a block is mined after the campaign creation.
 During local testing, this operation must be performed manually.
 To do this, you need to execute a transaction on the blockchain, for example by logging again as an admin and then verifying the same beneficiary as before.

-    > This operation is needed because the funding process leverages the Commit-Reveal Randomness approach to generated a secure blockchain-level seed, and for this reason it needs to execute a second call with a different network block number.
+    > This operation is needed because the funding process leverages the Commit-Reveal Randomness approach to generate a secure blockchain-level seed, and for this reason it needs to execute a second call with a different network block number.

 4. To fund a campaign, navigate to the dashbord and press "Start".
-After the transaction is performed, the token values can be seen once and raw downloaded as an .xlsx file or stored as QR Codes in a .pdf file.
+After the transaction is performed, the token values can be downloaded in form of QR Codes in a PDF file.

     > If the start button is still disabled even after executing a blockchain transaction, try reloading the page.
-For simplicity and testing purposes, remember to download the `Excel` file in order to make easy the token redeeming.
+For simplicity and testing purposes, the link to the redeem token is added in the PDF file attached to each QR Code.

 #### Token redeeming
 5. Now, in the "Redeem" page of the application, the tokens can be entered and redeemed if valid.

-    > Use the tokens which were previously downloaded as an Excel file.
+    > Use the tokens which were previously downloaded.
 Remember that the campaign must be live, this may require doing again a blockchian transaction to enable it after the starting date passes.

 #### Donation and refunds claiming
 6. Once a campaign ends, both `Donor` and `Beneficiary` can access their respective dashboard and respectively claim the refunds and the donations for the campaign based on the number of redeemed tokens.